 In what way the subscriber uses Internet – for marketing campaigns

-Analysis of the subscribers’ browser history and load imposed by them on certain protocols and apps shows behaviour reports that can be used for marketing campaigns.
+Analysis of the subscribers’ browser history and the load imposed by them on certain protocols and apps show behavior reports that can be used for marketing campaigns.

-Sometimes, subscribers visit web-sites of competitive provider, which means we should offer them a tariff plan with better terms in order to hold clients.
+Sometimes, subscribers visit websites of competitive providers, which means we should offer them a tariff plan with better terms in order to hold clients.

-Also, homepage might be useful since it provides complete information on the subscriber (sex, age, browser, connecting devices, preferences etc.), allows to sell partners’ services, conduct surveys to increase QoS, promote new services and build traffic of pages with description.
+Also, the homepage might be useful since it provides complete information on the subscriber (sex, age, browser, connecting devices, preferences etc.), allows to sell partners’ services, conduct surveys to increase QoS, promote new services, and build the traffic of pages with description.

 Function of real-time statistics and analytics view has vast opportunities and the use of standard protocol Netflow and analyser NFSEN makes it simple to obtain and display information.
 Usage of obtained data increases QoS, reduces response time when subscriber has some problem, allows to use effectively bandwidth and many other ways to satisfy clients.